 It was all Udynea’s doing.
 If the empire hadn’t come blasting at their borders all those centuries ago, the ordinary people of Demarn wouldn’t be so ready to oust every spellster.
 Then everyone in the tower could be leading normal lives, love without fear of losing those they held dear and the women wouldn’t live with the knowledge that their babes would be taken from them at birth.

 Dylan lifted his head.
 He hadn’t noticed how their upward climb had lessened, or that the sounds of people were now near deafening after days of hushed wilderness; the shouts of men and women, the clash of soldiers training.
-The camp seethed like a busy anthill.
-People always seemed to be going somewhere or doing something.
+The road had opened out to a field that seethed with people like a busy anthill.

 His nag carried on following the hound’s horse as he stared.
 Some of the people halted in their duties as their little trio passed, jostling and jeering at each other.
 A few—amongst the men and the women both—whistled and called out lewd invitations.
 At first he thought the calls were directed at the two women, but as he became accustomed to the cacophony and the cries grew clearer, it was painfully obvious they were meant for him.

 Dylan tipped his nose to the sky, trying to block out the suggestions that threatened to set his ears ablaze.
 They were testing him, he was certain of it.
 He’d seen those sorts of expressions before, when young men and women first starting training against their more seasoned peers.
 Fresh meat.
 If they thought he could be intimidated by mere words, they were sorely mistaken.